ClickHouse/click-ui/README.md

    `npm i @clickhouse/click-ui`
    or
    `yarn add @clickhouse/click-ui`
-2. Make sure to wrap your application in the Click UI `ThemeProvider`, without doing this, you may run into issues with styled-components.
+2. Make sure to wrap your application in the Click UI `ClickUIProvider`, without doing this, you may run into issues with styled-components.
 Once thats done, you'll be able to import the individual components that you want to use on each page.
 Here's an example an `App.tsx` in NextJS.

 ```
-import { Switch, Text, ThemeName, ThemeProvider, Title } from '@clickhouse/click-ui'
+import { Switch, Text, ThemeName, ClickUIProvider, Title } from '@clickhouse/click-ui'

 function App() {
   const [theme, setTheme] = useState<ThemeName>('dark')